-3.8 If a Take Over Bid is made to the shareholders generally then the Company shall, immediately upon receipt of notice of the Take Over Bid, notify each Optionee currently holding an Option of the Take Over Bid, with full particulars thereof whereupon such Option may, notwithstanding Sections Error!
-Reference source not found. and Error!
-Reference source not found. or any vesting requirements set out in any Option Commitment, be immediately exercised in whole or in part by the Optionee, subject to approval of the TSX Venture (or the NEX, as the case maybe) for vesting requirements imposed by the TSX Venture Policies.
+3.8 If a Take Over Bid is made to the shareholders generally then the Company shall, immediately upon receipt of notice of the Take Over Bid, notify each Optionee currently holding an Option of the Take Over Bid, with full particulars thereof whereupon such Option may, notwithstanding Sections 3.6 and 3.7 or any vesting requirements set out in any Option Commitment, be immediately exercised in whole or in part by the Optionee, subject to approval of the TSX Venture (or the NEX, as the case maybe) for vesting requirements imposed by the TSX Venture Policies.
+For further clarity, there can be no acceleration of the vesting requirements applicable to any Option granted to a consultant conducting Investor Relations Activities without prior written approval of the TSX Venture.